Part 1 of 3 in our Series on Lymphatic Inflammation

 Chronic inflammation, the precursor to auto-immune conditions, illness and disease, means that the body is carrying trash rather than eliminating it: the highway system is backed up with trash trucks and sewage.

-Look for Parts 2 and 3 on The Lymphatic System in the weeks ahead when we explore ways to address sources of inflammation and moving it out of the body.
+Look for Part 2 and Part 3 on The Lymphatic System to address sources of inflammation and how to move it out of the body.

 Get more prevention education and tips at preventivesupport